saretoduncan/Quote-app-/README.md

 # QuoteWebApp

 This an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

 ## Built With